 The Sabino Canyon Recreation Area is one of the best places close to the city center of Tucson to go hiking, especially for families.
 While there are many trails in the canyon, families will enjoy the 45 minute narrated tram ride into the foothills of the Santa Catalina Mountains.
 There are 9 stops along the way (some with restroom facilities and water) where you can get on/off.
 I suggest riding to the top, stop #9 and walking down on the paved road until you are tired.
 Once back to the bottom, check into the visitor center to inquire about other short trails located here.
 Keep your eyes peeled and you might spot some animals.

 3. Visit Saguaro National Park

 Saguaro park bookends the city of Tucson on both the east and west sides of town.
-It’s a treat to spend some time wondering around massive fields of saguaro which only grow here in the Sonoran desert.
-If you are limited with time, I suggest visiting the western side of the park which has the most concentrated areas of saguaro.
+It’s a treat to spend some time wandering around massive fields of saguaro which only grow here in the Sonoran desert.
+If you are limited with time, I suggest visiting the western side of the park which has the most concentrated areas of saguaro with many hiking trails.
 If you want more information on what to do and see there, read our guide to visiting Saguaro National Park.
 Definitely make time to see at least one sunset here – it’s truly magical.